Tick Repellent Guide – What Repels Ticks On Humans And Pets

 You can choose between using a chemical or a natural tick repellent.
 Most are applied topically to your body, but there are also a number of products that are applied to clothing to keep ticks off.

 A common misconception about ticks is, that they live only in forests and far out in nature.
 But in fact, you find ticks everywhere, even in your own garden.
-So you want to start right at home doing something against ticks and tick-transmitted diseases, because ticks not only befall humans, they are a great problem for your pets too.
+So you want to start right at home doing something against ticks and tick-transmitted diseases because ticks not only befall humans, they are a great problem for your pets too.

 Effective tick repellents for pets to reduce the risk of tick infestations

 Dogs and cats are a common target for ticks.
-A pet dog or cat may carry ticks into your house so that pet owners and everyone in the house is at risk of tick-transmitted diseases.
+A pet dog or cat may carry ticks into your house so pet owners and everyone in the house is at risk of tick-transmitted diseases.
 Ticks fall off their host when finished with their blood meal.
 They either wait for their next victim or lay eggs depending on the stage of their life cycle they are in.
-You really don’t want a tick to lay eggs inside your house.
+You don’t want a tick to lay eggs inside your house.